acoustic-content-samples/wchtools-cli/README.md

   Pushing and pulling assumes the <working-directory>/<artifact-type> folder structure that was described earlier.
 To allow for a more granular push of web resource assets, with an option for a path below the <working-directory>/assets/ root path, you can push only a subset of web resource assets.
 For example, consider a working directory named  c:\work on Windows or ~/work on Linux or Mac, with an assets/ subfolder, and the assets folder contains its own subfolders: simpleSpa , toNav, sideNav.

-      -To push only the topNav assets, you would use
+   - To push only the topNav assets, you would use

               wchtools push --path topNav/

-     -To push only the style folder that is below the topNav folder, you would use
+   - To push only the style folder that is below the topNav folder, you would use

              wchtools push --path topNav/style